 C:FA’s work has been exhibited internationally, including at the American Academy of Arts and Letters in New York, the 2012 Architecture Biennale in Venice, Italy; “The City and The World” at The European Center for Architecture Art Design and Urban Studies and The Chicago Athenaeum in Madrid, Spain; 414 Gallery in New York City; “Insight USA – Shaping the Future” at the Aedes Gallery in Berlin, Germany; “Young Americans.
 New Architecture in the USA” at the Deutches Architekturmuseum in Frankfurt am Main, Germany; “Liquid Stone: New Architecture in Concrete” at the National Building Museum in Washington, D.C.; and “City Lights Design Competition Exhibition” at the Museum of the City of New York in New York City.

-Martin Finio is a 1988 graduate of the Irwin S. Chanin School of Architecture at the Cooper Union.
+Martin Finio is a graduate of the Irwin S. Chanin School of Architecture at the Cooper Union.
 A registered New York Architect since 1993, Finio spent nearly a decade at the office of Tod Williams and Billie Tsien.
-His experience there included the Cranbrook Natatorium, the Neurosciences Institute in La Jolla, and the Hunter Science Center at the Emma Willard School.
-Since 1999, he has been partnered with his wife Taryn Christoff and taught both design and studio courses at Yale University, where he teaches and tests a design philosophy rooted in the integration of building performance and spatial clarity.
-He has been recognized by Esquire magazine as “one of America’s most promising young architects.”
+Since 1999, he has been partnered with his wife Taryn Christoff and a member of the faculty at the Yale School of Architecture.
+In 2016 he was elevated to the College of Fellows of the American Institute of Architects.”